Rescuing Surrendered & Abandoned Redfoot Tortoises

-Torts R Us is a Florida-based, 501(c)(3) nonprofit Redfoot Tortoise Sanctuary dedicated to rescue, education, and lifelong care.
+Torts R Us is a Florida-based 501(c)(3) nonprofit Redfoot Tortoise Sanctuary located in Port St. Lucie, Florida.

-We provide a safe haven for Redfoot tortoises that are abandoned, surrendered, or in need of specialized care, while educating the public on responsible ownership and proper husbandry.
+We provide a safe haven for Redfoot tortoises that are surrendered, abandoned, or in need of specialized care, while also educating the public about responsible tortoise ownership and proper care.

 πŸ’” They Didn’t Ask for This β€” But They’ve Found Safety Here